Our privacy principles

 Credit card details

-Credit card information is collected through a third party system, provided by WorldPay.
+Credit card information is collected through third party systems, provided by Paypal and Stripe.
 At no point does the IRR hold any user’s credit card details submitted online.
-Please consult WorldPay for details of their privacy and security arrangements.
+Please consult Paypal and Stripe for details of their privacy and security arrangements.

 You have the following rights: to be informed about our collection and use of your data; to access your personal data; to correct any inaccuracies in the data we hold on you; to object to any particular use of your data; to have your data deleted wholly or in part; and to be notified of any data breach.
 Rights of individuals we write about are subject to the exemptions and restrictions set out in the General Data Protection Regulation and the Data Protection Act 2018.